 Export to the following file type

 By default, Desktop will export data into .csv files, in a comma-separated-value format supported by just about any spreadsheet, database, or statistical analysis software.
-But if you're an SPSS user, you can export instead to .sav files that include labels and variable formats for SPSS.
+If you use Microsoft Excel, you have the option to export directly to .xlsx format.
+See looking at data in Microsoft Excel for more details.
+If you're an SPSS user, you can export instead to .sav files that include labels and variable formats for SPSS.
 See Exporting to SPSS for more.

 Export select_multiple responses as series of 1/0 columns?